Oh Well (Fleetwood Mac song): Chart performance

-The single's peak position on the UK Charts was No. 2 for two weeks in November 1969, spending a total of 16 weeks on the chart.
+The single's peak position on the UK charts was No. 2 for two weeks in November 1969, spending a total of 16 weeks on the chart.
 In the Dutch Top 40, the song peaked at No. 1 and spent a total of 11 weeks in the top 40.
 It also reached the top 5 in Ireland, Norway, and New Zealand, as well as the top 10 in Germany and Switzerland.

-"Oh Well" was a minor hit in the United States, where it debuted on Billboard's Bubbling Under chart in January 1970.
+"Oh Well" was a minor hit in the United States, where it debuted on Billboards Bubbling Under chart in January 1970.
 That same month, the song entered the Billboard Hot 100 at number 81.
-The song eventually peaked at No. 55 and was Fleetwood Mac's first single to reach the Hot 100 as well as their only pre-Buckingham/Nicks song to earn this distinction.
+The song eventually peaked at No. 55, spending a total of ten weeks on the chart.
+It was Fleetwood Mac's first single to reach the Hot 100 and their only pre-Buckingham/Nicks song to earn this distinction.

 In Canada, the song reached No. 54.
 It was their second charting single after "Albatross" in March 1969.

 The single was also issued in Argentina, Brazil, India, Italy, Japan, Lebanon, Mexico (as "Ah Bueno"), Portugal and Spain (as "Muy Bien"), and South Africa and Venezuela (as "Oh Bien") on Reprise Records.
 Other countries included Greece on Warner Bros.
 Records and Malaysia on Jaguare Records.